bchantech/Robinhood/README.md

-# Unofficial Documentation of Robinhood Trade's Private API
+# Unofficial Documentation of Robinhood Trading API

 Table of Contents: